armoniax/amc-dev-docs/docs/API/Database-API.md

 Supported table type determined by its number and size：
 1. dbi64

-databasecpp provides a simple API for storing fixed size structure as database rows.
+Database C++ provides a simple API for storing fixed size structure as database rows.